ajslater/codex/README.md

 Codex is a comic archive browser and reader.

-## <a name="features">Features</a>
+## <a name="features">✨ Features</a>

-- A web server, not a desktop or mobile app.
+- Codex is a web server, not a desktop or mobile app.
 - Per user bookmarking.
-Bookmarks even if you don't make an account.
+You get per browser bookmarks even before you make an account.
 - Filter and sort on all comic metadata and unread status per user.
-- Browse a tree of Publisher, Imprints, Series and Volumes, or your own folder hierarchy.
+- Browse a tree of publishers, imprints, series, volumes, or your own folder hierarchy.
+- Read comics in a variety of aspect ratios that fit your screen.
 - Watches the filesystem and automatically imports new or changed comics.

-## <a name="state-of-development">State of Development</a>

-Codex is in alpha test.
-It has not received widespread testing.
-[Please file bug reports on GitHub.](https://github.com/ajslater/codex/issues) It is still possible that the data model might change enough that subsequent versions might require a database reset.

-## <a name="demonstration">Demonstration</a>
+## <a name="demonstration">📖 Demonstration</a>

-You may browse a [live demo server](https://codex.sl8r.net/) on a very small VPS, with no CDN.
+You may browse a [live demo server](https://codex.sl8r.net/) to get a feel for Codex.

+## <a name="news">📰 News</a>

+Codex has a <a href="NEWS.md">NEWS file</a> to summarize changes that affect users.

-## <a name="install-and-run-codex">Install and Run Codex</a>
+## <a name="installation">📦 Installation</a>

 ### Install & Run with Docker